cadentdev/content-calendar-template/README.md

 For issues and questions, please see the [CLAUDE.md](CLAUDE.md) file for development guidance.

+## Repository Configuration

+For detailed information about branch protection, workflows, and repository settings, see [GitHub Configuration](docs/github_config.md).

 ## Future Enhancement Possibilities

 - Bulk creation for multiple clients